ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 ```

 Notice that documentation comments and Gospel specifications can coexist and
-even often help understand each other!
+often even help understand each other!
 However, for the sake of brevity, we will
 omit docstrings in the rest of this section.

-One may also note that the capacity must be positive, and the number of values
+One may also note that the capacity must be positive and that the number of values
 in the `contents` set may not exceed `capacity`.
 Those are type invariants:

 ```ocaml